tlovett1/custom-contact-forms/readme.txt

 == Changelog ==

+= 6.4.2 =
+* Fix IE bug where browser was prompting for download

 = 6.4.1 =
 * Fix ie8 bug where dragging a selected field broke the manager.
 * Don't email field label for hidden fields